4 December 2025

 After dining and snacking, there are still more opportunities to indulge in something sweet in Sydney.

-Some of the best desserts in Sydney come in a glass, like the cocktails at Hyde Hacienda, right on the Sydney Harbour, and Pumphouse Sydney at Darling Harbour.
+Some of the best desserts in Sydney come in a glass, like the cocktails at Acapulco El Vista, right on the Sydney Harbour, and Pumphouse Sydney at Darling Harbour.

 Sydney has so many irresistible sweet treats that you might need to spend a few days in the city to discover them all!
 To start planning your Sydney stay, find your perfect Sydney accommodation and start enjoying some of those delicious, decadent desserts.